 Take special care with Avomine and tell your doctor or pharmacist if you suffer with:

-- a chest condition such as asthma or bronchitis.
+- A chest condition such as asthma, bronchiectasis, bronchitis or a bad cough.

 - Reye's Syndrome or symptoms of Reye's Syndrome (including persistent vomiting, feeling tired or sleepiness).

 - Lactose intolerant - Avomine tablets contain lactose.